Maritime BERGEN Law Summer Programme

 The students will get to know more about the maritime industry, the companies and learn about the competence that the region of Bergen possess within the maritime industry.

-In 2018, the programme includes the following visits:
+In 2018, the programme included the following visits:

 - Bergen Maritime Museum

 - DNV GL